Humidifiers are an essential component of any allergy sufferer's

 ||Cleaning - It's a good rule of thumb to thoroughly clean your humidifier at least once a week.
 Empty your unit,

-fill it with white vinegar, let it stand for about half an hour, and rinse completely.
+fill it with a mix of water and white vinegar in a 4:1 ratio, let it stand for about half an hour, and rinse completely.

 ||Water type - Ideally, your unit should be filled with fresh water daily.
 Repurpose old water by watering